zachhallare/banking-system/README.md

 # banking-system
-A simple yet functional banking system built in Java using Swing for the GUI.
+A simple yet functional banking system built in Java.